seanburlington/some-thoughts/content/post/setting-up-gatsby.md

 `gatsby build`

-I tested these via a local apache but you can also serve via gatsby using
+I tested these via a local Apache but you can also serve via Gatsby using

 `gatsby serve`

 When happy push to production.